gasparian/lsh-search-go/README.md

     - ~~add ability to store generated plane coefs on disk~~;
     - add unit tests for public functions;
 3. Make main app API:
-    - (build) the app needs to get dataset stats from the db (using mongo's aggregations) and iterate over the documents to update the search index field.
-Should stop and block other running tasks;
+    - ~~(build) the app needs to get dataset stats from the db (using mongo's aggregations) and iterate over the documents to update the search index collection~~;
-    - (get) app returns the NNs' "ids" of the queried data point;
+    - (get) returns the NNs' "ids" of the queried data point;
-    - (put) app adds new document into the db, and calculates the hashes;
+    - (put) calculates the hashes and adds the document into the index collection;
     - (pop) clean the search index by the given point "name";
     - ~~rewrite the functions to save and load search index to hold the slice of LSHIndex objects instead of a single one~~;
-    - make master service (???), which will redirect requests to workers and admin the build process ([example](https://github.com/YuriyNasretdinov/distribkv/blob/master/web/web.go));
-    - add ability to store the build sync. status and the LSH index object in special collection in the same mongodb (maybe using [GridFS](https://www.mongodb.com/blog/post/quick-start-golang--mongodb--a-quick-look-at-gridfs));
+    - ~~add ability to store the build sync. status and the LSH index object in special collection in the same mongodb (maybe using [GridFS](https://www.mongodb.com/blog/post/quick-start-golang--mongodb--a-quick-look-at-gridfs))~~;
     - add decorators on repeatable ops (on handler functions);
     - add requests cancelation via context;
     - add unit tests for API methods;
+    - rename indexer --> hasher (??);
 4. Add search quality testing using the test part of the benchmark dataset:
     - write a script that sends the test data points to the seach index, and compares the answers with the ground truth;
     - script must also write out the log with all needed mertrics (FPR, FNG, ROC, f1 and etc.);